Sunscreen-tech/Sunscreen/README.md

 *WARNING!* This library is meant for experiments only.
 It has not been externally audited and is *not* intended for use in production yet.

 # Set up
 These directions cover the requirements for *developing the sunscreen platform itself*, which may be more than needed to merely consume it as a dependency.
-If you wish to develop an application using Sunscreen, see the installation
+If you wish to develop an application using Sunscreen, see the installation.

 ## Install Rust
 Install [Rustup](https://rustup.rs/) and follow the directions for your OS.
 We recommend stable Rust 1.58 or later.